 Housesitting is an unpaid service, you are exchanging your attention and care for free rent.
 You do have to pay your own travel expenses to get there, but it often evens out since you are usually gifted with a tip and left plenty of food and entertainment.

-Also, I get to live in very lavish and luxurious homes, most often with all the mod cons and unlimited wifi and premium tv channels.
+Also, I get to live in very luxurious homes, most often with all the mod cons and unlimited wifi and premium tv channels.
 Also, I do see lots of other cool extras like electric blackout blinds, home gyms, pools, hot tubs, saunas, movie theater rooms, indoor gardens, outdoor courtyards, full draft bars, and wineries.